 29.6.2 WUR Beacon generation

 The WUR AP shall define the timing for the WUR operations by transmitting WUR Beacon frames according to dot11WURBeaconPeriod and the Offset of TWBTT subfield of the WUR Operation element that the WUR AP transmits.
-This defines a series of TWBTTs exactly dot11WURBeaconPeriod TUs apart.(…exsiting texts….)
+This defines a series of target WUR beacon transmission times exactly dot11WURBeaconPeriod TUs apart.(#3146)

+(…exsiting texts….)

-At each TWBTT, the WUR AP if dot11MultiBSSIDImplemented is false or the WUR AP with BSSID equal to transmitted BSSID in a multiple BSSID set if dot11MultiBSSIDImplemented is true shall schedule a WUR Beacon frame on the WUR primary channel indicated by the WUR Operating Class and WUR Channel subfields in the WUR Operation element except if any one of the following conditions is met: (#2604, #2468, #2523, #2129, #2233, #2413, #2268, #2262)
+At each target WUR beacon transmission time, the WUR AP shall schedule a WUR Beacon frame on the WUR primary channel indicated by the WUR Operating Class and WUR Channel subfields in the WUR Operation element if all the following conditions are met:

+dot11MultiBSSIDImplemented is false or dot11MultiBSSIDImplemented is true, and the BSSID of the WUR AP is equal to transmitted BSSID in a multiple BSSID set

+None of the following conditions are met:

 There are no WUR non-AP STAs associated with the WUR AP if dot11MultiBSSIDImplemented is false.(#2605)

 There are no WUR non-AP STAs associated with any WUR APs in the multiple BSSID set if dot11MultiBSSIDImplemented is true.(#2605)